Electronic Cigarettes have evolved over the years to encompass lots of new ideas, new technology and new people.

 PCC or Personal Charging Case is a small box which is usually a similar size to a packet of cigarettes and is used for charging your e-cig on the go.
 You charge the case itself and it will charge your batteries repeatedly until the case needs charging again.
 It is generally used for cig-a-like batteries and is not as popular now that longer-lasting batteries are on the market.

 PG (Propylene Glycol):

 Propylene Glycol is one of the base substances contained in e-liquid.
-PG carries the throat hit and flavour but a heavy PG juice will have thinner vapour.
+PG provides a good throat hit and flavour but a high PG juice will produce thinner vapour.
 Propylene Glycol is NOT to be confused with Ethylene Glycol which is a highly toxic chemical found in anti-freeze although PG is sometimes added into anti-freeze to make the substance LESS toxic.
 Only food grade PG is used in e-liquid.

 P.V is short for Personal Vaporizer which is the term many vapers prefer instead of ‘e-cig’.

 Rebuildable atomisers come in different varieties depending on how you want them to perform.
 The atomiser comes without a wick or coil installed and you can then build a wick and coil to your liking.
 The main two types are RTA’s (Rebuildable Tank Atomisers) and RDA’s (Rebuildable Dripping Atomisers).

 A replacement coil is the part of the atomiser/clearomiser that burns out and needs replacing when required.
 The simple screw-in/screw-out system has made them a very popular product because there is much less waste and they work out much cheaper than buying disposable tanks.

 All atomisers have a resistance measured in ohms.
 The easiest way of understanding this is that the higher the resistance of the atomiser, the higher the volts needed to power it sufficiently.